OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 relative position to the action_set label in UCO.
 ```

-**If each bug requires a separate change then _don't_ put all them together in the same commit, you should do a commit for each bug.**
+**If each bug requires a separate change then _don't_ put all them together in the same commit.
+Write a separate commit for each bug.**

 #### Changes

-You have made a small improvement on the pv_pm_neo_indirectLookUpEntry and you want to share it with you coworkers but not with the final user (release notes).
-Your commit message should look like:
+You have made a small improvement on the pv_pm_neo_indirectLookUpEntry and you want to share it with you coworkers, but not with the final user (release notes).
+Your commit message should look like the following:

 ```
 hg: dev: Change pv_pm_neo_indirectLookUpEntry SPs handling (no ucx support)